-Interstate 575 (unsigned Georgia 417) is the 31-mile Phillip M. Landrum Memorial Highway, which serves the far northern suburbs of the Atlanta metropolitan area.
-It is cosigned with Georgia 5 throughout while the old alignment of Georgia 5 parallels as a local road, maintained by either the county or city through which it passes.
+Interstate 575 (unsigned SR 417) is the 31-mile long Phillip M. Landrum Memorial Highway, which serves the far northern suburbs of the Atlanta metropolitan area.
+It is cosigned with SR 5 throughout while the old alignment of SR 5 parallels as a local road, maintained by either the county or city through which it passes.

-The freeway connects Interstate 75 at Marietta with Nelson via Woodstock, Canton and Holly Springs along the Georgia 5 corridor.
-West of Nelson, when Interstate 575 crosses the Cherokee/Pickens County line, the route transitions directly onto Georgia 515 (ARC Corridor A), an at-grade expressway.
-Georgia 5 extends north along side Georgia 515 as the Appalachian Developmental (APD) Highway / Zell Miller Mountain Parkway to Ellijay.
+The freeway connects Interstate 75 at Marietta with Nelson via Woodstock, Canton and Holly Springs along the SR 5 corridor.
+West of Nelson, when Interstate 575 crosses the Cherokee/Pickens County line, the route transitions directly onto SR 515 (ARC Corridor A), an at-grade expressway.
+SR 5 extends north along side SR 515 as the Appalachian Developmental (APD) Highway / Zell Miller Mountain Parkway to Ellijay.

 Northwest Corridor Express Lanes

-The Northwest Corridor project underway between November 2013 and September 8, 2018 constructed 29.7 miles of two reversible toll lanes along both Interstates 75 and 575 north of the Perimeter Highway (I-285).
-The express lanes extend north along I-575 to the Sixes Road interchange (Exit 11).
+The Northwest Corridor project underway between November 2013 and September 8, 2018 constructed 29.7 miles of two reversible toll lanes along both I-75 and I-575 north of the Perimeter Highway (I-285).
+The express lanes extend north along I-575 to the interchange (Exit 11) with Sixes Road.
 Costs were estimated at $834 million for the entire project.

 The American Association of State Highway and Transportation Officials (AASHTO) approved the establishment of Interstate 575 on October 28, 1977.
 The freeway was constructed in phases between 1979 and 1987.1,2:

 - Interstate 75 north to SR 92 (Exit 7) – construction began in April 1978, opened on October 16, 1980.